Hemavathi025/Hemavathi025/README.md

-- 👋 Hi, I’m Hemavathi,currently studying btech in Computer science
+- 👋 Hi, I’m Hemavathi,recently completed my B.Tech in Computer Science And  Engineering
 - 👀 I’m interested in learning new technologies..
 - 🌱 I’m currently learning fullstackwebdevelopment
 - 💞️ I’m looking to collaborate with working professionals in MNCs